-Some of the most common causes of getting butter stains on your favorite items of clothing can be a simple morning task, such as cooking something on the frying pan.
-Inevitably, there will be oil splatters, and you might just get a few nasty oil stains on the sleeves of your favorite shirt.
+Some of the most common causes of getting butter stains on your clothes can be a simple morning task, such as cooking something on the frying pan.
+Inevitably, there will be oil splatters, and you might get a few nasty oil stains on the sleeves of your favorite shirt.
 You can also get a butter stain while eating your favorite butter cookie.
-However, removing these butter stains doesn’t have to be a nightmare!
+However, removing these butter stains from your clothes does not have to be a nightmare!

 How to remove butter stains using laundry detergent

-The first thing to remember before cleaning out any kind of butter stains from your clothes is to keep in mind that every different item of clothing will have a different washing instructions.
+The first thing to remember before getting the butter out your clothes is to keep in mind that every different item of clothing will have different washing instructions.
 It is always advisable to check the manufacturer’s instructions on the label before attempting to wash the stained clothes yourself.

 - Now, to remove butter stains from your clothes using laundry detergent, you will need to pour a small amount of a laundry detergent of your choice on to the stained area.